Your Health Is Our Priority

 If You Test Positive

-If you are diagnosed with COVID, you need to notify your health care provider, your supervisor, and monitor your symptoms.
+If you are diagnosed with COVID, you need to notify your health care provider and your supervisor, and monitor your symptoms.
 If you have any emergency warning signs, seek medical care immediately.
 You must also isolate yourself:

 - Stay in a room away from other household members, if possible.